dgzlopes/termination-handler/README.md

 ### Other handlers
 #### Slack
-This handler sends a notification message to a specific channel when a termination notice is issued.
+Sends a notification message to a specific channel when a termination notice is issued.

 ## How to contribute
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.